Uniform

 PE Kit

-It is essential that all students wear the correct kit for the activity they are taking part in.
+It is essential that all students wear the appropriate kit for the activity they are participating in

 Compulsory kit